jpype-project/jpype/doc/userguide.rst

   learning curve.

 - Present everything that Java has to offer to Python.
-Thus every library, package, and Java feature if possible should be accessable.
+Thus every library, package, and Java feature if possible should be accessible.
   The goal of bridge is to open up worlds and not to restrict flow.

 - Keep design as simple as possible.
-Mixing languages is already complex enough so don't create a huge arsenel of unique methods that have to be learned.
+Mixing languages is already complex enough so don't create a huge arsenal of unique methods that have to be learned.
 Instead keep it simple with well defined rules and reuse these concepts.
 For example, all array types originate from JArray, and thus using one can also use isinstance to check if a class is an array